marcusoftnet/marcusoftnet.github.io/_posts/2016-05-19-some-thoughts-after-lkna16.md

 Throughout the two days there was a few themes, new and old, that at least I had conversations about.

-[David Anderssons](http://www.djaa.com/) keynote was about the concept of [anti-fragility and creating robust, resilient and anti-fragile organisations](http://www.slideshare.net/agilemanager/creating-robust-resilient-antifragile-organizations-using-kanban).
+[David Anderssons](http://www.djaa.com/) keynote was about the concept of [anti-fragility and creating robust, resilient and anti-fragile organizations](http://www.slideshare.net/agilemanager/creating-robust-resilient-antifragile-organizations-using-kanban).
 I've read some of his blog posts on this and I think this not only is a really interesting topic but also a worthy goal.
-The first basic service any organisation can supply is to still be around, right?
+The first basic service any organization can supply is to still be around, right?
 But to do that over time you very often need to adapt to new situations and needs.
 Sometimes, as shown in David's talk, you might need to abandon you original reason-to-be and become something new.
 IBM was a very interesting example of that (nowadays, out of PC, out of mainframe etc).
-This is was a anti fragile organisation can do.
+This is was a anti fragile organization can do.

 This touches nicely on another idea that is very strong in the kanban community; metrics and models.
 I'm not personally strong in this, I realised after these days, but it's a strong trend to measure and track your progress and drive your improvements using models, not only the scientific method.